 Request for Proposals

-The Coleman Foundation and the Lyles Center for Innovation and Entrepreneurship are pleased to announce opportunities for California State University, Fresno faculty to apply for Coleman Fellowships for the 2012-2013 academic year.
+The Coleman Foundation and the Lyles Center for Innovation and Entrepreneurship are pleased to announce opportunities for Fresno State faculty to apply for Coleman Fellowships.

 Awards will go to proposals that clearly demonstrate how entrepreneurship can be integrated into a discipline and provide relevant learning to students.
-In addition, courses taught by Coleman Fellows serve as "electives" for over 150 students currently pursuing a degree in entrepreneurship in the Craig School of Business.
+In addition, courses taught by Coleman Fellows serve as "electives" for more than 150 students currently pursuing a degree in entrepreneurship in the Craig School of Business.

 Proposals that have a high probability for multi-year offerings will receive the highest priority for funding.